Postage stamp crafts are fun, free and easy. They are also a great resource for creating unique art and personalized handmade gifts.

 How To Remove Postage Stamps From Envelope

-Don’t try and remove a rare stamp from its envelope backing, as this may devalue it.
+Don’t try to remove a rare stamp from its envelope backing, as this may devalue it.
 Only use one of these methods for postage stamps that you want to use for arts and crafts.

 Using Water To Remove A Stamp from Paper